 If you want to stream with your iPhone and go live on multiple platforms at once, your ideal setup would be using the EpocCam app to connect your iOS device to your computer and streaming with Restream Studio from a web browser.
-Restream supports over thirty live streaming platforms, so you can be live on Facebook, YouTube, Twitch, Twitter, and LinkedIn — from your phone — all at the same time.
+Restream supports over thirty live streaming platforms so that you can live stream to your favorite social channels, including Facebook, YouTube, Twitch, Twitter — all at the same time.

-The EpocCam app is also a great option for multi-camera streaming, behind-the-scenes streams, and tutorials.
+The EpocCam app is also a great option for multi-camera streaming and tutorials.
 You can set up your webcam to film you as you speak and use your iPhone to film your workspace as you demonstrate something.
 This multi-camera setup works with Restream Studio as well.

 👀 Audio quality vs. video quality